unfoldingWord-box3/alignment-ml/data/TrainingData/Readme.md

 - 'alignment_num' - identifier for specific alignment
 - 'orig_lang_words' - internal field from alignment db - id number of original words in db
 - 'target_lang_words' - internal field from alignment db - id number of target words in db
-- 'origSpan' - span of original words to determine how close the words are (highest word number minus lowest word number)
+- 'origSpan' - determine how close the original words are (the highest word number minus the lowest word number)
+- 'origWordsBetween' - original language extra unaligned word count between aligned original language words
 - 'origWords' - list of original language words used in alignment
 - 'origWordsTxt' - text form of original language words used in alignment
 - 'alignmentOrigWords' - count of original language words used in alignment
-- 'targetSpan' - span of target words to determine how close the words are (highest word number minus lowest word number)
+- 'targetSpan' - determine how close the original words are (the highest word number minus the lowest word number)
+- 'targetWordsBetween' - target language extra unaligned word count between aligned original language words
 - 'targetWords' - list of target language words used in alignment
 - 'targetWordsTxt' - text form of target language words used in alignment
 - 'alignmentTargetWords'  - count of target language words used in alignment